theoseo/newsmine/README.md

 # Newsmine
-Self-taught news recommendation project to learn machine learning and natural language processing.
+Self-taught project to make news recommendation system.
 I am developing a [Newsreveal](https://www.facebook.com/newsreveal/), facebook messenger bot, and [Newsmine](osslab.github.io/newsmine) using knowledges what I studyed through this project.
 This project is on going.